SerenGTI/Forschungsprojekt/documentation/galois_installation_steps.md

 ```
 mkdir Galois Galois/src Galois/build Galois/bin
 git clone -b release-5.0 https://github.com/IntelligentSoftwareSystems/Galois Galois/src
-cd Galiois
+cd Galois
 cmake -S src -B build -DCMAKE_BUILD_TYPE=Release
 ```
-If your want D-Galois
+If you want D-Galois
 ```
 cmake build -DGALOIS_ENABLE_DIST=1
 ```
-If you easy want to call the algorithms, add those to your path
+If ease of use is a concern you may want to export the path to the binaries
 ```
 export PATH="$HOME/Galois/bin:$PATH"
 ```

 ## build applications
-*Important Note:* If you only have very limited RAM leave out the *-j* option on the make commands otherwise you will run out of memory.
+*Important Note:* If RAM is very limited omit the *-j* flag on the make commands, otherwise you may run out of memory.
 The build-process will take much longer.
 (On 4GB-RAM the build crashed with the -j option)

 ### single source shortest path
 ```